“"Challenging, breathtaking, and beautiful. Boundless Journeys' guides are the BEST! They made the trip unforgettable." ”

 Our trail follows the contours of the Sacred Valley, winding through eucalyptus groves and hillsides boasting impressive cacti.
 Everywhere, signs of the intense farming during Inca times can be seen in the many terraced fields.

-By mid-afternoon, we reach our final camp site, at Piscaycucho, on the Urubamba River.
+By mid-afternoon, we reach our final camp site at Piscaycucho on the Urubamba River.
 Here, we may meet other trekkers and compare stories of our travels.
 We camp in relative luxury tonight, with complete indoor dining facilities, hot showers, and even a sauna to revive weary muscles!

 DAY 9